 "Feeling gratitude and not expressing it is like wrapping a present and not giving it." - William Arthur Ward

 Yes, showing gratitude is as simple as saying “thank you.”
-However, you should take the time to recognize this person for something specific they did such as delivering that client project under deadline, providing exceptional support to a team member, or even pet-sitting their cat last Friday.
+However, you should take the time to recognize this person for something specific they did such as delivering that project under deadline, providing exceptional support to a team member, or even helping boost morale during a stressful time.

+How can you tell?
 You can simply ask them in a 1:1 meeting as to how they like to receive compliments.
 If they like private recognition, then write them a thank-you note or send a direct message on Slack.
-If they prefer public acknowledgement, then go ahead and share those congratulations at the next office party with the whole team.
+If they prefer public acknowledgement, then go ahead and share those congratulations at the next weekly team meeting.

 Understanding how your team members like to accept gratitude can go a long way in showing that you truly care about their preferences.

 A common way to show appreciation for your employees or coworkers is to give a physical or monetary gift.
 This is a common ritual in Japanese workplaces.
 It’s called omiyage.